mobify/mobifyjs/www/v2/docs/index.md

 # Quick Start

-## How Mobify.js works
+## What is Mobify.js?

-Mobify.js is a library for adapting websites across a number of different kinds of different devices.
-One of the key pieces of Mobify.js is its ability to capture and manipulate the DOM before any resources are loaded by the browser.
+Mobify.js is a library for adapting websites across a number of different kinds of devices.
+One of the core features of Mobify.js is it's ability to capture and manipulate the DOM before any resources have downloaded, which unlocks the ability to do resource control, conditional loading, image resizing, javascript concatination and more.
-For example, it gives you the ability to change all image srcs to cat pictures, or to render entirely new templates (all without a proxy!).

 ## Instructions

 1. Install the Mobify.js tag in your site.
-It must be placed **immediately** after the opening <head> tag. ([Checkout the non-minified version on Github](https://github.com/mobify/mobifyjs/blob/v2.0/tag/bootstrap.html)):
+It must be placed **immediately** after the opening <head> tag. ([Non-minified version on Github](https://github.com/mobify/mobifyjs/blob/v2.0/tag/bootstrap.html)):

     <pre id="mobify-tag"><code class="javascript">&lt;script class="mobify" id="mobify-tag">(function(a,b,c,d,e){function f(a,c,d){var e=b.createElement("script"),f=b.getElementById("mobify-tag");return e.src=a,e.id=c,e.setAttribute("class",d),f.parentNode.insertBefore(e,f),e}!this.Mobify&&c()&&(a.Mobify={points:[+new Date]},b.write('&lt;plaintext style="display:none">'),setTimeout(function(){a.capturing=!0;var b=f(d,"mobify-js-library","mobify");b.onload=function(){e&&f(e,"mobify-js-main","mobify")}}))})(window,document,function(){var b,a=/webkit|msie\s10|(firefox)[\/\s](\d+)|(opera)[\s\S]*version[\/\s](\d+)|3ds/i.exec(navigator.userAgent);return a&&(b=a[1]&&"firefox"===a[1].toLowerCase()&&4>+a[2]?!1:a[3]&&"opera"===a[3].toLowerCase()&&11>+a[4]?!1:!0),b?!0:!1},"//cdn.mobify.com/mobifyjs/mobify-2.0.0.min.js","/PATH/TO/SCRIPT.js");&lt;/script></code></pre>